jumpjet71/duck-tape/README.md

 ### Project Setup

-From the `duck-tape` project directory , run the following commands:
+From the `duck-tape` project directory , run the following from the command line:

 1) Install [Grunt CLI](https://github.com/gruntjs/grunt-cli) and the [Bower CLI](http://sindresorhus.com/bower-components/) global dependencies: